-While 44% of Madrid is green space, the city has zero low emission zones.
-By comparison, London, Brussels, Vienna and Mexico City are 100% low emission zones.
+While 44% of Madrid is green space, the city has zero low-emission zones.
+By comparison, London, Brussels, Vienna and Mexico City are 100% low-emission zones.
 A long-running environmental program in Mexico aims to reduce pollution by placing restrictions on when certain vehicles can drive, and while the improvements may be limited so far, the local government is pushing to make the city even greener.

 When it comes to the price of using public transport, it doesn’t get much cheaper than in Mumbai, where a month’s worth of travel costs less than one percent of the average net monthly income.
 Similarly, US cities have the cheapest fuel relative to income, led by San Francisco.
 However, it’s worth noting that both of Mumbai and San Francisco lag in terms of public transport density and road congestion.

 Some of the biggest shifts to urban mobility are being seen in Europe.
 Amsterdam, for instance, has over 1,600 electric vehicle charging stations per one million people, helping to make fossil fuel-free driving a reality.
-Paris leads the EU in density of charging stations per million people.
-Copenhagen’s entire metro rail network has been automated, meanwhile Brussels has 4.17 docked bikes per 1,000 people, beating out every other city.
+Paris leads the EU in the density of charging stations per million people.
+Copenhagen’s entire metro rail network has been automated, meanwhile, Brussels has 4.17 docked bikes per 1,000 people, beating out every other city.

 Why mobility is crucial